 Welcome to Balance Metrix

-Balance Metrix is an Australian business established in 2022 to market the Balance Mat – a breakthrough in balance measurement.
-We assist professionals in the exercise physiology, physiotherapy, medical, neurological, balance research and falls risk assessment communities to test balance in minutes using real-time Australian technology.
-This enables our clients to deliver nuanced healthcare by measuring and monitoring people’s balance in conjunction with exercise and treatment interventions.
+As the supplier of Balance Mat systems, Balance Metrix assists professionals in the exercise physiology, physiotherapy, medical, neurological, balance research and falls risk assessment communities to test balance in minutes using real-time Australian technology.

 Now you can measure people’s balance electronically